xonsh/xonsh/docs/platform-issues.rst

 (stored in ``$XONSH_CACHE_DIR\win-dir-perma-cache.pickle``)

-And for a tiny extra boost you can set ``XONSH_WIN_DIR_CACHE_SKIP_EXIST`` to ``True`` to skip an extra IO operation by no checking for whether a file exists in the permanent/session cached dirs
+And for a tiny extra boost you can set ``XONSH_WIN_DIR_CACHE_SKIP_EXIST`` to ``True`` to skip an extra IO operation by not checking for whether a file exists in the permanent/session cached dirs